The Tale of My 60 year Work History

 Since we plan to live to 130 and beyond, I figure I still have a lot of work to do and look forward to exploring opportunities long into our future.
 Heck, the way I figure it, I'm just middle age so why not!

-I just wrote my first book with my lovely wife that should be published in the late Summer/Fall of 2018.
+I just wrote my first book with my lovely wife that should be published in the late Spring/Summer of 2019.
 It is the second in a series Chef Nancy started last year.
 Look for it here or on Amazon: Young American’s Guide to Cooking.

 Note: in grade-school, I really did walk a mile, often in the snow, to/from school each day!